BurnP3/BurnP3Plus/getting_started.md

 <img align="middle" style="padding: 3px" width="600" src="assets/getting_started_images/BurnP3Plus-screenshot-3.3.png">

-Lastly, in the **Library Explorer** window, you will see one scenario named **Baseline Conditions**.
+Lastly, in the **Library Explorer** window, you will see one scenario named **Baseline Burning Hours**.
 Model inputs in SyncroSim are organized into scenarios.
-Each scenario is associated with [*scenario datasheets*](https://docs.syncrosim.com/how_to_guides/library_overview.html){:target="_blank"} containing data that are specified for each scenario.
+Each scenario is associated with [*scenario datasheets*](https://docs.syncrosim.com/get_started/overview){:target="_blank"} containing data that are specified for each scenario.

-To view the model inputs for the scenario, double-click on **Baseline Conditions**.
+To view the model inputs for the scenario, double-click on **Baseline Burning Hours**.

 In the **General** tab, the **Pipeline** [*datasheet*](https://docs.syncrosim.com/how_to_guides/properties_overview.html){:target="_blank"} allows users to select the stages to include in the model run and their order.
 A full run of **BurnP3+** consists of four stages: